The difference between IMS, WMS, ERP, BI, and Inact

 - IMS is the bloodstream.
 It is a huge organ that ensures that the necessary resources are present and circulate so that the whole body can function.
 It ensures flow, but is reactive and cannot plan for the future.

-This is where Inact differentiates itself: it is the brain - it analyzes, prioritizes, and tells the rest of the body what creates the most value.
+We analyze, prioritize, and tell the rest of the body what creates the most value.

-Inact does not replace - we connect
+Inact doesn't replace - we connect

 Where others focus on what is happening, Inact helps you understand why it matters - and what creates the most value for the company.